Overview

 Step 3: Glue Your Board (Optional)

-As you guessed, if your choice in boards is to glue strips of wood or build an end-grain design than you’ll need to glue the board using clamps.
+As you guessed, if your choice in boards is to glue strips of wood or build an end-grain design, then you’ll need to glue the board using clamps.

 - Layout your grain pattern before gluing.
-For the best visual appeal, make sure to alternate grains and avoid repetition.
+For the best visual appeal, alternate grains and avoid repetition.

 - Then, use a wood glue like Titebond II that is formulated for woodworking.